 This was a difficult decision to make because there are no guarantees that this is the right thing to do.
 I struggled with it because a degree is such a huge investment of both time and money.
 It was really important for me to consider a few things before making my decision.
 Here are three things I’d recommend thinking about before you make any postgraduate study decisions.

 1. What do you want to study?

 For me, I have always been fascinated by learning.
 More specifically how individuals learn, how the brain facilitates this, and how educators can use this knowledge to design learning experiences.
 Hence why I’ll be studying Educational Psychology.

 Really try to put into words your reasoning for going back to study, and ensure this actually matches with what the course will be teaching.
 There were so many Masters of Education courses, but I picked my specific one because of the psychology focus.
-I then went to the postgraduate open day and talked to the academics to confirm my thoughts.
+I then went to a postgraduate information evening and talked to the academics to confirm my thoughts.
 You don’t want to start a degree and realise what you’re learning does not match your expectations.

 2. Why do you want to study?

 One reason might be because you need it to get into a certain profession, a specific job, or a promotion.
 If this is your answer, make sure it is actually correct.
 Many people make this assumption, then after studying, realise that this it’s not the case and have regrets.
 Validate your assumption by talking to multiple people in the industry.
 Only speaking to one person is just an opinion, not necessarily a fact.

 However for me, my master’s degree isn’t to make a career change or for a specific promotion.
 This made my decision even more difficult, because it won’t likely bring me any financial benefits straight away.
 Yes it is related to what I do, and will help me do it better.
 I truly want to learn about this topic and I’m a big believer in lifelong learning and development.
 Both reasons are valid, learning or career progression, just make sure you know why you want to do it.